Los Angeles Chargers vs. Denver Broncos NFL Week 17 Odds, Plays and Insights for January 2, 2022

 - At home this season, Los Angeles is 4-4 overall and 3-5 against the spread.

-- Away from home, Denver is 3-4 overall and 3-4 against the spread.
+- Denver is 3-4 overall, and 3-4 against the spread, away from home.

-- The Broncos are unbeaten ATS (1-0) as 5.5-point underdogs or more away from home.

-- In seven road games this year, Denver has gone over the total once.
+- In seven road games this year, Denver has hit the over once.

 Powered by Data Skrive.